jigneshdarji91/ip_address_management/README.md

-# IP Address Management Tool
+# IPv4 CIDR Address Allocation
-A utility to manage IP addresses.
-Mostly allocating and deallocating CIDR networks.
+A utility to manage allocating and deallocating CIDR networks.

-## Problem
+## Problem Statement
 CIDR address allocation is a complex problem.
 Some might think it is very close to the memory allocation problem.
 But it's more complex than that because of recursively dividing the address space into two till a best fit is found.